What is Script to Screen?

 - Deadline for submissions is August 16, 2013 at 4 p.m.
 CT

-- Five selected applicants will be notified in mid-November 2013
+- Five selected applicants will be notified at the end of November 2013